appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-dynamodb.md

 }
 ```

+For more information on how to update Table data, see [Update Data Guide](/build-apps/how-to-guides/submit-form-data).

 ### UpdateGlobalTableSettings

 This operation updates settings for an existing global table.
 For example, the following updates a global table `users` so that the `GlobalTableBillingMode` is `"PROVISIONED"`: